Unity-Technologies/com.unity.formats.alembic/Plugin/README.txt

 1. Install the binaries for each platform (via sneakernet for now, should do it through git at some point)

+2. Update the version number (remember to use semver versioning: major.minor.patch with optional -beta)

 2. Go to the directory that holds package.json and on the command-line run npm publish

+3. Go to bintray, click on your new version.
+        Select Files.
+        Click on the '-' in com.unity.alembic '-'.
+        Find the com.unity.alembic-x.y.z.tgz file but don't click.
+        Hover over the gear for "actions" and click on "Show in download list"

 That publishes to unity-dev, which is for development.
 When it's ready for QA do the same but for unity-staging.
 Then when it's cleared QA ask around